Laiacs/CV/README.md

 **Chargeback Dashboard with LookerStudio: Life Expectancy Analysis** a dashboard for Amazon’s Chargebacks department, aimed at reducing their chargebacks for authenticated transactions by 5%.
 [See Chargeback_Dashboard_with_LookerStudio project on GitHub](https://github.com/Laiacs/Portfolio/tree/main/Chargeback_Dashboard_with_LookerStudio)

-## From team and project management to Data Analytics
+## From team&project management to Data Analytics
 After 7 years leading teams in the creative industry, I transitioned into data analytics, driven by my experience managing budgets and addressing financial discrepancies.
 Leveraging my background in design and photography, I specialize in creating impactful data visualizations.

 **I bring a cross-functional perspective that bridges design, business, and technology, acting as a link between stakeholders and data teams.**